 September 2014-August 2017

-I taught communication courses for researchers, especially using Twitter for your research.
-I was the Educator on a Twitter course for the 'Socially-Engaged practice' course at the School of Museum Studies by distance learning.
+I taught communication courses for researchers, especially using Twitter for academic research and outreach.
+I was an Educator for the 'Socially-Engaged practice' course at the School of Museum Studies by distance learning.

 July 2014-August 2014